Welcome to SYC

 Sunday 4th May The club Bar and Galley will be closed due to the Sunderland Half Marathon and 10 K running events

 Presidents Dinner on 10th May (not the 18th as previously stated).
 Tickets available from Gail.

 Prize Competition We hope you are enjoying the new site design and content.
 A prize competition is available for members to celebrate the site's launch.

 The object for which the Club is formed is to promote and facilitate the sport of sailing and to provide social and other facilities for members as may from time to time be determined.
 The Club is a non-profit making organisation.
-All profits and surpluses will be used to maintain or improve the Club\\\'s facilities.
+All profits and surpluses will be used to maintain or improve the Club's facilities and promote the sport of sailing .
 No profit or surplus will be distributed.

 The club organises Dinghy Racing Cruiser racing and has an active cruising fleet.

 Cruiser races are organised on Saturdays, Sundays and Wednesday evenings the season starts late April and continues to late October.

 Dinghy races are organised on Sundays and Wednesday evenings the season starts late April and continues to late October.

 We organise Cruises in Company on weekends and some longer trips, along the Northumberland and North Yorkshire Coasts, our organised longer trips take us as far afield as Holland, Orkney and the Thames.